ztyyLV/web-twain-docs/indepth/features/ui.md

 * The Dynamsoft Service is not installed
 * The Dynamsoft Service is not running
 * A failure to connect to the Dynamsoft Service

+If needing to disable the default dialog or come up with your own install dialog, you can make changes to Dynamsoft._show_install_dialog().

 ## Indicators